zukunft/zukunft.com/docs/llm/pending.md

 add to the verb_default page to missing database fields and add a component that shows all triples where the verb has been used

+for the headline of the add component view 'element' is used.
+A view component should always be named 'component' not element .
+Note this change in the rules and check that 'element' is nowhere used to decribe a component

+in the view and component default view in the title add the translated word "view" / "component" before the view / component name, so that the title is e.g. view "Word" or component "Word"

 write a php script that checks that a default page for all main classes exists and that the default pages show all fields that are not explicitly defined as not_show